Sai7xp/personal-site/src/content/blog/03-charsets-encodings/index.md

 3. Is ASCII still used today ?
 4. UTF-8 vs UTF-16 vs UTF-32.
 Which one should we use ?
 5. "UTF-8 is backward compatible with ASCII", What does it mean ?

+If you have the same doubts, well you have come to the right place, read this blog till end and thank yourself

 ## The Problem : How do we store alphabets, symbols in computer ?